 Washington, DC School Discipline Lawyer Info

 Whether you are the parent of an elementary through high school student, or attending a Washington, DC college or university, suspension, expulsion, or academic termination can have serious consequences on future success.
 Having a lawyer representing you during any school hearing can greatly increase the chance of a successful outcome.
-The Law Office of Daniel A. Gross, PLLC represents students in public and private primary and secondary schools as well as college or university students facing discipline in the District of Columbia.
+Scrofano Law represents students in public and private primary and secondary schools as well as college or university students facing discipline in the District of Columbia.

 College or University Disciplinary Hearings – If you have been arrested on or off campus, you may be subject to an academic disciplinary hearing which could result in expulsion.
 While the school may try to make you believe this is an informal process where you don’t need a lawyer, your future is at stake, and having an attorney to represent you can be the difference between success and failure.